hawkrsrch/hawkrsrch.github.io/_posts/2024-08-25-research-impact.md

 ```

 CVPR’s meteoric rise reflects broader trends within the field.
-Similarly, other leading computer vision and AI conferences, such as NeurIPS, ICLR, and ICML, have also seen significant improvements in their standings among the top 100 English publications.
+Similarly, other leading computer vision and AI conferences, such as NeurIPS, ICLR, ICML, and AAAI, have also seen significant improvements in their standings among the top 100 publications.

 Notably, the [International Conference on Computer Vision (ICCV)](https://openaccess.thecvf.com/ICCV2023?day=all) and the [European Conference on Computer Vision (ECCV)](https://eccv.ecva.net/Conferences/2024), which are held biennially and alternate each year, also rank highly despite their less frequent occurrences.
 The standings (ICCV 13th and ECCV 46th) are partly due to the H5-index [1] used by Google Scholar Metrics, which evaluates publications over a five-year period.

 Even though ICCV and ECCV contribute fewer volumes within any given five-year window, their influence remains nearly as significant as that of the annual conferences (CVPR, NeurIPS, ICLR, ICML, AAAI, etc), underscoring their high quality and impact in the field.

 An interesting perspective is to consider ICCV and ECCV as essentially splitting CVPR into two entities; collectively, their H5 indices (291 for ICCV and 206 for ECCV) even surpass that of CVPR (440), though a precise H5 index calculation would be necessary for an exact comparison.

 | Rank | Publication | h5-index |